invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 ### Network

-Network allows you to choose network you want to perform actions on.
+Network serves as a convenient way to select the network on which various actions are performed.
+The enumeration includes options for 'local', 'mainnet', and 'testnet'.
+Users can switch between networks without the need of any code adjustments.

 ```typescript
 enum Network {